-Residents are promoted and graduated by consensus of the faculty after demonstrating satisfactory performance in all of their clinical rotations and basic competencies in procedures and professionalism.
+Residents are promoted and graduated by consensus of the faculty after demonstrating satisfactory performance in all their clinical rotations and basic competencies in procedures and professionalism.

 Clinical Rotations